 What is the False Claims Act?

 The False Claims Act, 31 U.S.C. §§3729-3733 (the “FCA”), imposes liability on anyone who knowingly submits, or causes another person to submit, a false claim to the government for payment.
-Pursuant to the Act, the government is entitled three times its damages, and civil penalties of up to $11,000 per false claim.
+Pursuant to the Act, the government is entitled to three times its damages, and civil penalties for each false claim.

 Who can be a whistleblower?

-The FCA contains qui tam, or whistleblower, private right of action provisions as well.
+The FCA contains qui tam, or whistleblower, private right of action provisions.
 Any individual who uncovers fraud against the government may file a lawsuit on behalf of the government.
 The whistleblower, also known as the Relator, may receive a percentage of any recovery obtained by the government.

 How will a whistleblower be compensated?